 Pictorially, the elegant result emerges from a close collaboration between Kubrick (no mean photographer himself) and director of photography John Alcott, BSC.

 Aside from the sheer beauty of the images, the problems of getting some of them onto the screen were considerable and unique.
-In the following interview, conducted by American Cinematographer editor Herb Lightman, John Alcott discusses those problems, as well as the techniques utilized to make Barry Lyndon the pictorially beautiful film that it is.
+In the following interview, conducted by American Cinematographer editor Herb Lightman, Alcott discusses those problems, as well as the techniques utilized to make Barry Lyndon the pictorially beautiful film that it is.

 American Cinematographer: You’ve worked with Stanley Kubrick on three pictures: 2001: A Space Odyssey, A Clockwork Orange and now Barry Lyndon.
 Can you tell me a bit about that working relationship?